stasm/innerself/README.md

 # innerself

-A tiny view + state management solution using innerHTML.
-[Live demo][].
+A tiny view + state management solution using `innerHTML`.
+Live demos:
+[example01][], [example02][].

-[innerHTML is fast][1].
+[`innerHTML` is fast][1].
 It's not fast enough if you're a Fortune 500 company or even if your app has more than just a handful of views.
 But it might be just fast enough for you if you care about code size.

-I wrote `innerself` because I needed to make sense of the UI for a game I wrote for the [js13kGames][2] jam.
+I wrote _innerself_ because I needed to make sense of the UI for a game I wrote for the [js13kGames][2] jam.
 The whole game had to fit into 13KB.
-I needed something extremely small which would not make me lose sanity.  `innerself` clocks in at under 40 lines of code.
-That's around 400 bytes minified, ~250 gzipped.
+I needed something extremely small which would not make me lose sanity.  _innerself_ clocks in at under 50 lines of code.
+That's around 600 bytes minified, ~350 gzipped.

-`innerself` is inspired by React and Redux.
+_innerself_ is inspired by React and Redux.
 It offers the following familiar
 concepts:

   - composable components,